munjalshah94/MIMSTransUNet/README.md

 # TransUNet
-This repo holds code for MIMSTransUNet: Mulit Image Modality application for the TransUNet
+This repo holds code for MIMSTransUNet: Mulit Image Modality Segmentor using TransUNet

 ## Usage